Kaleido supports Polygon Edge, a modular and extensible framework for building private or public Ethereum-compatible blockchain networks.

 Another key aspect of privacy is about hiding the identities of the counterparties.
 Because in Polygon all transactions must be broadcast to all participants in the network, competitors can gain a fair amount of insights by tracing the signing keys behind transactions and analyze trading patterns.
 A clever solution is to use one-time signing keys.
 Signing wallets such as Hierarchical Deterministic Wallet (HDWallet), using cryptographic key derivation algorithms, can produce practically unlimited number of signing keys seemingly not related to each other from a single seed secret.
 Using wallets such as HDWallet makes it possible to use one-time signing keys without having to separately keep track of each key in a huge database.

 Finally, some use cases require a globally coherent state to be used to validate transactions.
 For instance, in a token economy it is essential to be assured that any token is not double-spent.
 While many token types are robustly supported in Ethereum, it also requires all account balances to be transparent to all the participants in the network.
 In order to maintain a global state without having to disclose counterparty's account balances, advanced techniques such as zero knowledge proofs can be used.
 Ethereum has been a fertile ground for designing and proving zero knowledge proof algorithms, such as Aztec, PLONK, Halo and FRI.
-Some of these technologies have been integrated into the Polygon ecosystem with Polygon Zero, Polygon Nightfall and others.
+Some of these technologies have been integrated into the Polygon ecosystem.

 IBFT PoA is the default consensus mechanism for Polygon Edge.
 In IBFT, validators are the ones responsible for creating the blocks that get added to the blockchain.